 Thirty years ago, I “resolved” to write a book.
 I began with full enthusiasm, then eventually stopped.
 In Filipino, we call this habit Ningas Kugon.
 However, a friend commissioned me two years ago to write a book.
 I wrote that book in 16 days.
 I am confident I can write at least one book in 2023.

-All new year’s resolutions are aspirations for personal growth and development.
-And though you don’t have to wait for January 1 to start thinking about choosing the right things to do, a New Year’s resolution, as a tradition, reminds us about second chances, and the simple act of declaring our intentions help us think deeply about the future.
+All New Year’s resolutions are aspirations for personal growth and development.
+And though you don’t have to wait for January 1 to start thinking about choosing the right things to do, a New Year’s resolution, as a tradition, reminds us about second chances, and the simple act of declaring our intentions helps us think deeply about the future.

 Panata sa Bagong Taon